OpenDroneMap/docs/source/using.rst

 Without any parameter tweaks, ODM chooses a good compromise between quality, speed and memory usage.
 If you want to get higher quality results, you need to tweak some parameters:

  * ``--orthophoto-resolution`` is the resolution of the orthophoto in cm/pixel.
-Increase this value for a higher resolution result.
+Decrease this value for a higher resolution result.
  * ``--ignore-gsd`` is a flag that instructs ODM to skip certain memory and speed optimizations that directly affect the orthophoto.
 Using this flag will increase runtime and memory usage, but will produce sharper results.
  * ``--texturing-nadir-weight`` should be increased to ``29-32`` in urban areas to reconstruct better edges of roofs.
 It should be decreased to ``0-6`` in grassy / flat areas.
  * ``--texturing-data-term`` should be set to `area` in forest areas.